nette/schema/docs/internals.md

 does not).
 A placeholder whose value is `null` vanishes together with the space before it — that is how `%path%` disappears at the root.
-Codes are the `Message::*` string constants, whose docblocks list the expected variables; a placeholder with no matching variable triggers an undefined-array-key warning in `toString()`, so keep template and variables in sync.
+Codes are the `Message::*` string constants, whose docblocks list the expected variables; a placeholder with no matching variable is left in the text verbatim (`%foo%`), so a template/variables mismatch shows up only in the rendered message.

 ## `PreventMerging`: in-band metadata, handled in many places